meerk40t/svgelements/README.md

 `svg.elements` is compatible with Python 2.7 and Python 3.6.
 Support for 2.7 will be dropped at Python 2 End-Of-Life January 1, 2020.

+We remain nominally backwards compatible with `svg.path`, passing the same robust tests in that project.
+There are a number of breaking changes. `svg.elements` permit a lot of leeway in what is accepted and how it's accepted, so it will have a huge degree of compatibility with projects seen and unseen.

-# Goals
+# Philosophy

-The goal of this project is to provide svg spec-like objects and structures.
-The svg standard 1.1 and elements of 2.0 will be used to provide much of the decisions making for implementation objects.
+The goal of this project is to provide SVG spec-like elements and structures.
+The SVG standard 1.1 and elements of 2.0 will be used to provide much of the decisions making for implementation objects.
 If there is a question on implementation and the SVG documentation has a methodology, that is the preferred methodology.

 The primary goal is to make a more robust version of `svg.path` including other elements like `Point` and `Matrix` with clear emphasis on conforming to the SVG spec in all ways that realworld uses for SVG demands.

-`svg.elements` should conform to the SVG Conforming Interpretor class (2.5.4.
+`svg.elements` should conform to the SVG Conforming Interpreter class (2.5.4.
 Conforming SVG Interpreters):

 >An SVG interpreter is a program which can parse and process SVG document fragments.
-Examples of SVG interpreters are server-side transcoding tools or optimizers (e.g., a tool which converts SVG content into modified SVG content) or analysis tools (e.g., a tool which extracts the text content from SVG content, or a validity checker).
+Examples of SVG interpreters are server-side transcoding tools or optimizer (e.g., a tool which converts SVG content into modified SVG content) or analysis tools (e.g., a tool which extracts the text content from SVG content, or a validity checker).

-Real world functionality demands we must correctly and reasonably provide the ability to do transcoding of svg as well as accessing and modifying content.
+Real world functionality demands we must correctly and reasonably provide reading, transcoding, and manipulation of SVG content.

-# Philosophy

-We remain nominally backwards compatable with `svg.path` with a number of breaking changes.
-However, because  `svg.elements` permit a lot of leeway in what is accepted and how it's accepted, there is still a huge degree of compatability not that project but with a huge number of projects seen and unseen.
-And we shall provide a lot of versitility in how we interact with the data and how the data types interact with each other.

 # Overview

-The versitility provided is largely through expansive and highly intuitive dunder methods.
+The versatility of the project is provided through through expansive and highly intuitive dunder methods, and robust parsing of object parameters.
 Points, PathSegments, Paths, Shapes, Subpaths can be multiplied by a matrix.
-We can add shapes, paths, pathsegments, subpaths together.
-And even non-declared but functionally understandable parsable elements are automagically parsed.
+We can add Shapes, Paths, PathSegments, and Subpaths together.
+And many non-declared but functionally understandable elements are automatically parsed.
+Such as adding strings of path_d characters to a Path or multiplying an element by the SVG Transform string elements.

 ## Point

-Where a Point is needed we can use many compatible objects:
+Points define a single location in 2D space.

 * Point(x,y)
 * (x,y)
 * [x,y]